ncatlab/nlab-content/pages/3/8/9/6/16983/content.md

 >  the full axiom of choice is a definite constructive taboo

 * {#BauerHanson24} [[Andrej Bauer]], [[James Hanson]], section 7.4 of *The Countable Reals* ([arXiv:2404.01256](https://arxiv.org/abs/2404.01256))

-> Brouwer’s fixed-point theorem is a fairly unusual property for an intuitionistic topos to have because it implies a constructive taboo, namely the so-called analytic Limited Lesser Principle of Omniscience (LLPO).
+  > "Brouwer’s fixed-point theorem is a fairly unusual property for an intuitionistic topos to have because it implies a constructive taboo, namely the so-called analytic Limited Lesser Principle of Omniscience (LLPO)."

 [[!redirects taboos]]
 [[!redirects constructive taboo]]